nuztalgia/.github/.github/contributing.md

 ## Pull Requests

 Want to contribute some code and/or documentation to this project?
 That's awesome!
-Feel free to fork this repo and open a PR with any changes you'd like to propose.
+Feel free to fork the repo and open a PR with any changes you'd like to propose.
 And don't worry about your potential contributions being "too small", even if you're just fixing a typo or rewording a sentence to be more clear.
 Any improvements are welcome and very much appreciated - so **thank you** in advance!

 ### After you open a PR